88lexd/lexd-solutions/README.md

 # Lexd Solutions
-My name is Alex Dinh and I am an independent IT consultant based in Sydney, NSW Australia.
+My name is Alex Dinh and I am an IT consultant based in Sydney, NSW Australia.

-Lexd Solutions is the company which I own and run.

 This public repository contains code and scripts which I would like to share with the world :)